 "We respect and fear our rivals.
 But we have the means and the motivation to try to stay at the top.
 If a team is strong, it adapts to all the rules.
 We are not conceited to the point of considering ourselves the strongest, but we are determined to fight to continue to achieve the results of recent seasons".

-Having changed the rules, now the patron of Formula One may change.
+Having changed the rules, now the patron of Formula 1 may change.
 Two days after the electronic counter-revolution, Bernie Ecclestone's position falters.
-The GPWC - a group of manufacturers that includes Ferrari (taken over by Fiat), Daimler Chrysler (Mercedes), Bmw, Renault and Ford - meets on Thursday 26 January 2003 in Berlin and will negotiate the purchase of Slec, the company that owns Formula 1 in all its activities.
+The GPWC - a group of manufacturers that includes Ferrari (taken over by Fiat), Daimler Chrysler (Mercedes), Bmw, Renault and Ford - meets on Thursday, January 26, 2003, in Berlin and will negotiate the purchase of Slec, the company that owns Formula 1 in all its activities.
 The manoeuvre will be conducted by an investment bank, Goldman Sachs.
 Slec is a creature of Ecclestone (the acronym stands for Slavica, the boss's wife, and Ecclestone).
 Last year the majority of its shares were sold to the Kirch television group and then taken over by some of Kirch's creditor banks.

 "We have started negotiations with the Slec shareholders".